USS S-18: February 1943–September 1945

 Upon completion of her overhaul, S-18 was assigned to training duty.
 For the remainder of World War II, she remained in the San Diego area, providing training services for the West Coast Sound School.

+Fate

 Hostilities ended in mid-August 1945, and in late September 1945, she moved north to San Francisco, California, where she was decommissioned on 29 October 1945.

-Decommissioning and disposal

-On 13 November 1945, S-18′s name was struck from the Naval Vessel Register.
-On 9 November 1946, her 26-year-old hulk was sold for scrapping to the Salco Iron and Metal Company in San Francisco.
+On 13 November 1945, S-18s name was struck from the Naval Vessel Register.
+On 9 November 1946, her 26-year-old hulk was sold for scrapping to the Salco Iron and Metal Company, in San Francisco.